Yagisan/The-Bustling-Valley/README.md

 ## Should I update SMAPI?

 Not for the Bustling Valley.
-As of 0.4.4 the Bustling Valley now includes SMAPI, and this will be updated as needed in the Bustling Valley releases.
+The Bustling Valley now includes SMAPI, and this will be updated as needed in the Bustling Valley releases.

 ## Fishing is too Easy.
 How to to fix this?